blechschmidt/certbot-dns-local/README.md

     certbot certonly -a certbot-dns-local:dns-local -d yourdomain.com -d '*.yourdomain.com'

 Renewals will automatically be performed using the same authenticator by certbot.

+By default, the authenticator will attempt to resolve the challenge domain's nameserver IP addresses and bind sockets to these addresses.
+This is done to prevent listening on `0.0.0.0` or `::`, which may result in collisions with services like `systemd-resolved`.
+This behavior can be overridden by specifying one or multiple bind addresses manually using the `--dns-local-listen <address>` parameter, e.g. in cases where `certbot` is running behind NAT.

 ## Behind the curtain
 Behind the curtain, the plugin will open a UDP server on port 53 in order to serve the DNS validations.
 In case binding